KnowledgeForge/keymaker/docs/content/0.1.0/docs/streaming-and-decoding/index.md

 ## Custom Decoding Parameters

-KeyMaker allows you to set some of the decoding parameters used to sample tokens during the text generation process.
+Keymaker allows you to set some of the decoding parameters used to sample tokens during the text generation process.
 You can customize the temperature, top_p, and decoding strategy.

 Here's an example of using custom decoding parameters: